Posted on 6/3/2015 in Business and Strategy

 Use the best conversion optimization practices for calls to action (CTAs), landing pages, forms, and thank you pages.
-Continually run A/B and multivariate tests to collect data and select best options.
-Consider offering a piece of content or other incentive to request more information.
+Continually run A/B and multivariate tests to collect data and select the best options.
+Consider offering a piece of content or another incentive to request more information.

 You do not have to overload prospective students with countless CTAs.
 It is not uncommon to see a chat bubble, request for information in the navigation, a sign-up pop-up, a form on the page, a link within the copy to set an admissions appointment, and more listed on one page.
 This can confuse and frustrate a visitor, so they may just choose to leave.
 If you face resistance to reducing all of these call-to-actions, then try to call attention to just one of them.

 Eliminating unnecessary links can improve user experience as well.
 Many education websites show too much information to a student at once.
 Remove redundancy through any links that point to the same page.

 Many education websites have decent traffic but fail to move prospects to conversion.
 In order to create a positive brand image, they need to encourage current students and alumni to share their successes.

 Testimonials are important but neglected.
 Start a campaign by having professors and teachers push their best students to review.
 Get third-party reviews on Google+, Yelp, and other websites that appear when you search for reviews for your school.
 When showing testimonials on the website, avoid simple text such as a one-line quote.
 Use detailed testimonials with videos, photos, and paragraphs.